StorkSMS/Stork-SMS-Dapp/docs/resources/faq.md

 ---

-**Still have questions?** Join our [Discord community](https://discord.gg/storksms) where our team and community members are happy to help!
+**Still have questions?** Our Discord community is coming soon!
+For now, reach out via email at info@stork-sms.net.